gle6as/flutter_sficon/README.md

 # Flutter SFIcon

-Render SF Symbols on both platforms just like regular `Icon` widget.
-Supports weight and latest SF Symbols version 5.1 Includes SF Pro font, which is tree shakable.
+Render SF Symbols on both platforms simuliar to regular `Icon` widget.
+Supports weight and latest SF Symbols version 5.1 Icons are tree shakable.
+Keep in mind, that `SFIcon` widget is based on `Text`.

 ## Install